SC order on Waqf Act good sign for democracy, says Rijiju | Education

 The Supreme Court has put on hold several key provisions of the Act, including the clause that only those practising Islam for the last five years can dedicate a property as Waqf, but refused to stay the entire law.

-"I believe that whatever the apex court has ruled is a very good sign for our democracy," the minister said in Mumbai.
+"I believe that whatever the apex court has ruled is a very good sign for our democracy," Rijiju told reporters after the groundbreaking ceremony of the Centre of Excellence in Heritage Languages and Cultural Studies at Mumbai University's Kalina campus in Mumbai.

-"The provisions in the Act are beneficial to the entire Muslim community," Rijiju said.
+"The provisions in the Act are beneficial to the entire Muslim community," the Minority Affairs minister said.

 The misuse, including encroachment of property through Waqf Board, will now be stopped with the new legislation, the minister said.